OLYMPUS BH-2 MICROSCOPES

 BH2 Series (1980)

 "The BH2, from the high sales volume BH series, debuted in 1980.
 The company developed the BH2 Series ahead of the AH2 Series, building a microscope that approached the optical performance of overseas products and provided even greater freedom in modular combinations.
 The objective lens can be described as the heart of a microscope.
 Until the BH2 Series debut, microscopes tended to have short barrels, with a focal length of 36.65mm and a mechanical tube length of 160mm.
 Olympus then developed a long barrel (LB) objective lens series (1x–100x oil) with a focal length of 45mm and a mechanical tube length of 160mm that could be used for everything from regular bright field observations to polarization, fluorescence, and phase contrast microscopy.
 As a result, the BH2 Series captured the highest share of the global market.
 The company's main microscopy revenue stream was therefore on more solid ground.
 In 1981, Olympus developed the IC Series featuring an LB objective lens for industrial applications and the universal vertical illuminator UMA for additional industrial applications.
-The company then developed further improved models for the BX and CX Series, utilizing a UIS objective lens."
+The company then developed further improved models for the BX and CX Series, utilizing a UIS objective lens.

-In the sections below are images of various BH/BH-2/CH/CH-2 microscopes and parts that I have owned, and kept or sold over the years.
-There are also versions that I have not yet seen, and if you have other images or documents to share please send them: I am happy to acknowledge your generosity.
+In the sections below are images of various BH/BH2/CH/CH2 microscopes and parts that I have owned, and kept or sold over the years.
+There are also versions that I have not yet seen, and if you have other images or documents to share please share them: I am happy to acknowledge your generosity.
 In addition, there are pdf files of sales brochures, catalogs, and instruction manuals that I own or have borrowed, including some for other Olympus models.
-These are for your personal information only, not for sale or commercial use.
-I don't own the document copyrights, but files scanned from documents in my library are my property.
+These are for your personal information only, not for sale or commercial use including eBay.
+Several photos from this page have been taken recently and used on eBay -- a fraud, as they do not show the item actually for sale.
+If you see someone stealing a photo for their profit, please let me know.

 Click on the image thumbnail for a larger version, on a web link, or on the document name to download a pdf (warning: it may be a large file).
 I enjoy hearing from folks who use these microscopes, and if you have some suggestions or contributions for this web page, please contact me.

-copyright J. G. McHone 2009 all rights reserved
+copyright J. G. McHone 2012 all rights reserved

 For dedicated reflected light work, the BHM used a simplified base without transmitted light capabilities, and an external transformer.

 The CH-BS was marketed for education.
-The CH line started in the "warm gray" finish like the BH stands, but before the CH-2 model was in production, CH stands adopted the beige finish as used on the BH-2.
+The CH line started in the "warm gray" finish like the BH stands, but before the CH2 model was in production, CH stands adopted the beige finish as used on the BH2.

 A nifty clam-shell style hard plastic case was available for storing and carrying the CH microscopes.
-There was also a larger hard case for the BH-2, but the older BH series still used old fashioned wooden cases.
+There was also a larger hard case for the BH2, but the older BH series still used old fashioned wooden cases.

-CH-2 CHT biological binocular microscope.
+CH2 CHT biological binocular microscope.
 This example is outfitted with D Achromat objectives and WHK 10x eyepieces.
 The eyepiece tubes here are inclined 30 degrees -- more common was a version of the head with 45 degree tube inclination.

-CH-2 CHT back plate.
+CH2 CHT back plate.
 Two lamp types were built into the base: a 20 watt halogen, or this one, a 30 watt tungsten filament bulb half silvered inside for reflection.

-BH-2 BHT biological binocular microscope with a BI-30 binocular head.
+BH2 BHT biological binocular microscope with a BI-30 binocular head.
 The BHT has a removable nose turret on a sliding dovetail, like the BHS.
 Lighting is by a small plug-in 20 watt halogen lamp house in the back of the base, powered by an in-base transformer.

-BH-2 BHTU biological binocular microscope.
+BH2 BHTU biological binocular microscope.
 Similar to the BHT except it has a non-removable nose turret that rotates the objectives inward, allowing more room over the stage for hands.
 I believe this version was intended to satisfy a preference of users in the U.S. clinical lab market.

 This Olympus measuring eyepiece looks like an older vintage, but it works fine with the BH-2.
 There are two graduated lines that you move to measure dimensions in the sample view.

-BH-2 BHSP, set up with the larger 165 mm circular stage BH2-SRP and intermediate tube BH2-PA (see below).
+BH2 BHSP, set up with the larger 165 mm circular stage BH2-SRP and intermediate tube BH2-PA (see below).
 I have described it in more detail on my geological microscopes webpage.
 The BHS only differs from the BHT stand by its wider base with a 100 watt light source.

 BH2-PA intermediate tube for petrographic microscopy, with a rotating graduated analyzer, focusable Bertrand lens, and a slot for a 6x20 mm compensating wave plate.
 The 4-place nosepiece BH-PRE includes 3 centering places, which use a special wrench or small screwdriver.